 Whether you’re aiming for the ultimate competitive overclocks or just a PC that doesn’t get noisy under load, choosing the right CPU cooler is an important decision in any PC build or upgrade that can make a big difference in temperatures, noise and (particularly if you're overclocking) performance.
 If your existing cooler can’t keep your chip’s temps under control, that could mean slower performance and / or a shorter lifespan for your precious CPU, and no one wants that.

 If you’re unsure whether you want air cooling or a liquid-cooled AIO, there are a few things to consider.
 Big air coolers tend to take up more internal space in your PC case, particularly when it comes to vertical clearance off the motherboard.
-They can also be louder and less efficient at moving heat away from your CPU and out of the chassis, though that’s not always the case.
+They can also be louder and less efficient at moving heat away from your choice of CPU and out of the chassis, though that’s not always the case.
 Air coolers also tend to cost less than AIOs, though that line is blurring as well.

 Credit: Omar Zain/Shutterstock